9 Uses For Hemp The Mainstream Media Won’t Tell You

 Unveiling the Underrated Benefits of Industrial Hemp: Insights Corporate Media Frequently Overlooks

-Hemp was required to be grown in the United States in 1619—hemp has been demonized in the last century, as Drug Warrant points out.
+It was required to grow hemp in the USA in 1619—according to Drug Warrant, hemp has been demonized in the last century.

-Here are nine advantages of hemp that the media won’t tell you about:
+Here are nine unexpected benefits of hemp that the mainstream media is not telling you:

 1) Fuel

-In addition, growing interest in Cannabis production encourages optimism about the development of a Cannabis biofuel sector, which is expected to be a relatively simple process.
+Moreover, an increase in interest in Cannabis production fuels hope for the rise of a Cannabis biofuel industry, which is predicted as a relatively easy task.

 2) Batteries